,

 VAT determination challenges for AP automation systems

-Why has the challenge of multiple AP automation systems and their weaknesses in the area of indirect tax functionality become so pronounced?
+Why has the challenge of multiple AP automation systems and their weaknesses in the area of indirect tax compliance become so pronounced?
 It’s always been paramount for trading partners to determine the right taxing jurisdiction and apply the right tax rate for every item in a supply chain.
 Now, however, in an increasingly real-time tax control environment, getting invoices right or correcting them quickly has become critical to keep supply chains moving.

 In many modern tax compliance models, including clearance-model electronic invoicing, a tax administration needs to approve a company’s invoices before that business and its trading partners can proceed with the next step in the transaction.
 That often includes physically dispatching the goods in question.
 Therefore, having the wrong VAT rate on invoices doesn’t just expose a buyer to fines; it can also damage operations substantially, such as when shipments simply don’t arrive or suppliers don’t get paid.